HIPAA-focused IT & Security BAA Available

 We review the systems that matter most, identify what is currently protected, map the likely restore order, and show where Azure, Entra ID, retention, and archive controls should be tightened so the recovery plan becomes real.

-Book a recovery review and we will map what has to be protected, what comes back first, where Azure should carry the load, and where mailbox, archive, vendor, or retention gaps still need to be fixed.
+Book a recovery review and we will map what has to be protected, what comes back first, what RPO/RTO expectations are realistic, where cloud recovery should carry the load, and where mailbox, archive, vendor, or retention gaps still need to be fixed.